 Jon is the ATT Representative on the Bournemouth and Dorset Working Together Group and is Vice Chairman of the CIOT Working Together Sub-Committee.
 He has been a committee member of the Somerset and Dorset Branch of ATT/CIOT since 2001.
 Jon works in practice in North Dorset.
 He has previously worked for top ten companies and in the personal tax compliance section of a private investment bank.

 Stephen is a partner in practice specialising in VAT.
 He is joint author of several CCH VAT publications and is the ATT representative on the Joint VAT Consultative Committee (JVCC).
 Prior to joining Technical Committee, Stephen was for 8 years Chairman of the SW England Branch.

 VAT sub-group members

 Stephen Taylor (Chairman)

-John works three days a week for ATT and continues to run his own practice for the remainder of the week.
-This keeps him involved with the practical issues faced by members on a day-to-day basis.
-John's role includes supporting members of Technical Steering Group, drafting responses to relevant consultations, representing ATT in meetings with HMRC and other bodies, and liaising with the Chartered Institute of Taxation and Low Incomes Tax Reform Group Technical Officers.
-John's particular focus is on personal and trust tax issues.
+Alison works three days a week for ATT.
+Her role includes supporting members of Technical Steering Group, drafting responses to relevant consultations, representing ATT in meetings with HMRC and other bodies, and liaising with the Chartered Institute of Taxation and Low Incomes Tax Reform Group Technical Officers.
+Alison’s particular focus is on personal tax, trust and estates, tax credit/ universal credits and employer issues.

 Will Silsby: Technical Officer

 Will works four days a week for ATT.
-His ATT role is very similar to John Kimmer's (see above) but with a particular emphasis on business tax related issues.
+His ATT role is very similar to Alison Ward's (see above) but with a particular emphasis on business tax related issues.
 He has previously served as an Inspector of Taxes and worked in two national practices.
 Will writes on HMRC enquiries for CCH and he is also a member of the First-tier Tax Tribunal.